raphaelquast/EOmaps/README.md

 - Handle 1D and 2D datasets and create plots from NetCDF, GeoTIFF or CSV files
 - Take care of re-projecting the data
 - Compare, combine and overlay multiple plot-layers and WebMap services
 - Use the maps as interactive data-analysis widgets
-  (e.g. execute functions if you click on the map)
 - Provide a versatile set of tools to customize the maps
-  (incl. scalebars, north-arrows and a nice colorbar with a histogram on top)
-- Help arranging multiple maps (and other plots/images) in one figure
+- Help to arrange multiple maps (and other plots/images) in one figure
 - Export high resolution images (png, jpeg etc.)

 ## 🔨 Installation